MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 >[!NOTE]
 > * A flow's dependencies can't be more than 20 other flows.
 > * Two flows can't directly or indirectly call one-another as this causes a recursion.
+> * In org tenants, the flows must be under the same environment.

 ### <a name="callfunction"></a> Run subflow